-The Elevation Certificate is required to properly rate post-FIRM buildings, which are buildings constructed after publication of the FIRM, located in flood insurance Zones A1-A30, AE, AH, A (with Base [1 percent annual chance] Flood Elevation [BFE]), VE, V1-V30, V (with BFE), AR, AR/A, AR/AE, AR/A1-A30, AR/AH, and AR/AO.
-The Elevation Certificate is not required for pre-FIRM buildings unless the building is being substantially improved or rated under the optional post-FIRM flood insurance rules.
+Elevation Certificate is required to properly rate buildings, located in the Special Flood Hazard Area (SFHA) Zones A, A99, AE, AH, V, VE and D. The Elevation Certificate may not be required for pre-FIRM buildings unless the building is being substantially improved, sold and financed by new owner, refinanced or rated under the optional post-FIRM flood insurance rules.

 For more information please check FEMA website